 “Be careful,” the baron said, worried.

 She glanced back and frowned at him, but felt distant gratitude for his concern.

-The flail gave a shudder that she experienced like a muscle spasm, and then it went under her control: the flexible tail, the ball like a powerful fist, the claws aching for contact with flesh, iron, or rock.
+The flail gave a shudder that she experienced like a muscle spasm, and then it became part of her: the flexible tail, the ball like a powerful fist, the claws straining against the cords that lashed it to the iron bar, aching for contact with flesh, iron, or rock.
 She flexed the claws, then retracted them completely.
 She could feel them sheathed under impenetrable lips of scale.

-Megaera wasn’t quite sure of her control over the weapon.
-She decided not to unwrap it yet from the bar.
+Unsure of her control over the weapon, Megaera decided not to free it yet.
 She had the impression of sharing a close space, perhaps inside her own mind, with another consciousness, watchful and quiet, but powerful—and malicious.